+School Board Policy #248 prohibits harassment of any kind.
 The South Fayette Township School District is committed to maintaining a learning/working environment free from sexual harassment and harassment based on race, color, religion, national origin/ethnicity, ancestry, mental or physical disability, sexual orientation, gender or gender identity of any student or school personnel at school or any school sponsored activity.
-The entire policy can be located on the district web page.
+This board policy can be located on the district's webpage.